Support – FLI-P®

 How can I see the full list of FLI-P® items?

-- you can scroll up and down to view the list of items and the listening results of the previous FLI-P assessment entry.
-You can also scroll up/down when you are modifying the items (see demonstration screen below)
+When you select ‘Begin Assessment’, you can scroll up and down to view the list of items and the listening results of the previous FLI-P assessment entry.
+You can also scroll up/down when you are modifying the items.

-We are working on ways to include a full printable list of FLI-P® listening items for you to use.
+You can also access a full printable list of FLI-P® listening items for you to use.
+You can find the administration form in the Support Hub in the portal.

 Why do we use animal and transport noises, rather than the real word?